Kadunapikin/JavascriptPractice/README.md

 link the tddExercise.js file to the html file
-Write a function helloWorld that returns the phrase `Hello, World!` Write a function that simply repeats the string a given number of times:
+Write a function helloWorld that returns the phrase `Hello, World!` Write a function that simply repeats the string a given number of times: write a function called `reverseString` that returns its input, reversed!